Warped Product Pointwise Semi-slant Submanifolds of Almost Contact Manifolds: Warped product pointwise semi-slant submanifolds

 where $\nabla$ is the Levi-Civita connection on $M$.
 If $M=M_1\times_fM_2$ is a warped product manifold then the base manifold $M_1$ is totally geodesic in $M$ and the fiber $M_2$ is totally umbilical in $M$ \cite{Bi}, \cite{C3}.

 By analogy to CR-warped products which are introduced by B.-Y. Chen in \cite{C3}, we define the warped product pointwise semi-slant submanifolds as follows.

-\begin{definition} {\rm A warped product of an invariant and a pointwise slant submanifolds, say $M_T$ and $M_\theta$ of a Sasakian manifold $\tilde M$ is called a {\it warped product pointwise semi-slant submanifold}.}\end{definition} A warped product pointwise semi-slant submanifold is called {\it proper} if $M_\theta$ is a proper pointwise slant submanifold and $M_T$ is an invariant submanifold of $\tilde M$.
+\begin{definition} {\rm A warped product of an invariant and a pointwise slant submanifolds, say $M_T$ and $M_\theta$ of an almost contact metric manifold $\tilde M$ is called a {\it warped product pointwise semi-slant submanifold}.}\end{definition} A warped product pointwise semi-slant submanifold $M=M_T\times_fM_\theta$ is called {\it proper} if $M_\theta$ is a proper pointwise slant submanifold and $M_T$ is an invariant submanifold of $\tilde M$ with a non-constant function $f$ on $M$.

 The non-existence of warped product pointwise semi-slant submanifolds of the form $M_\theta\times_fM_T$ of Kaehler and Sasakian manifolds is proved in \cite{Sahin3} and \cite{Park}.
 On the other hand, there exist a non-trivial warped product pointwise semi-slant submanifolds of the form $M_T\times M_\theta$ of Kaehler manifolds \cite{Sahin3} and contact metric manifolds \cite{Park}.